COVID-19 and HypnoBirthing classes Update (July 2021):

 3) How much do the classes cost?

-Cost is $395 per couple (includes all applicable taxes) for group classes.
-The fee is charged to the pregnant mom and she can bring along her chosen birthing companion – such as spouse, partner or other birthing companion of her choice.
-Price includes all materials (handouts, textbook and CD/ digital download).
-A $200 non-refundable deposit* is required at the time of registration (payable by cheque, cash or e-mail transfer) and the balance of the class fee is paid at the first class (by cash or cheque).
+Cost is $475 per couple (includes all applicable taxes) for group classes.
+The fee is charged to the pregnant person and she can bring along her chosen birthing companion – such as spouse, partner or other birthing companion of her choice.
+Price includes all materials (handouts, textbook, parent workbook and 5 digital recordings).
+A $175 non-refundable deposit* is required at the time of registration (payable by cheque, cash or e-mail transfer) and the balance of the class fee is paid at the first class (by cash or cheque).

-Private classes and Skype classes are also available.
+Private classes are also available.
 Please inquire about pricing if interested.

 4) When should I start the classes?